mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 - The ETL notebook incorporates a dedicated section addressing the ethical, legal, and social implications associated with data handling practices.

 - The data_visualisation notebook includes commentary on ethical and societal considerations relevant to each hypothesis and the RFM customer analysis.

+## Bias and Fairness

+The dataset primarily reflects transactions from a specific online retail platform, which may introduce potential biases.
+For example:

+- Independent or smaller vendors may be underrepresented compared to larger suppliers.

+- Sales and customer behaviour are predominantly drawn from UK and Western markets, limiting the generalisability to global consumer trends.

+- Purchase patterns may reflect the preferences of dominant regional groups, potentially overlooking cultural or regional differences in purchasing behaviour.

+To mitigate the above by reducing the risk of misinterpretation, it is important to acknowledge these limitations when analysing and presenting findings.
+Clearly stating the datasets scope and context ensures transparency.

+## Responsible Interpretation

+Sales performance reflects transactional trends and customer behaviour, but does not necessarily indicate product quality or consumer satisfaction.
+High sales may be driven by factors such as seasonal demand or stock availability rather than product superiority.
+Therefore:

+- Insights were interpreted with a focus on commercial patterns, not value judgments.

+- Hypotheses are supported by data but acknowledge the influence of external market dynamics.

+## Legal and Usage Compliance

+The dataset was obtained from an open-access platform (Kaggle) and is authorised for educational and non-commercial use.
+It contains no personal, proprietary, or sensitive information.
+All data processing, analysis, and visualisation were carried out in compliance with legal regulations and ethical standards, with particular attention to transparency, fairness, and data protection principles.

 ## Wireframe